nodiumproject/Masternode-setup-guide/README.md

 ./Nodiumd -daemon
 ```

-Ssave the rpc username and password in the output.
+Save the rpc username and password in the output.
 Hit `CTRL+C` to stop the daemon.

 Now, edit the masternode config to enter the RCP username/password.